On seventh avenue

 They like our progressive politics,

-the entrepreneurial business climate.
+the entrepreneurial business climate

-Crows are innovators, dressed in mod black,
+for crows are innovators, dressed in mod black,

 always in touch with fashion and the latest trends.